poult-lab/daily-word/english_words_ learning.md

 03.hypertrophy /haɪˈpɜːrtrəfi/

 [n]  *Hypertrophy* increases the size of your muscles.
-Strength training increases the strength of your muscles.
+Strength training increases the strength of your muscles. /**Use the Rope if:** Your goal is hypertrophy (muscle growth) and you want to feel every fiber of your lats working.
+It is excellent as a **finisher** at the end of a back workout to get a maximum pump.

 "an increase in the size of an organ or tissue because its cells grow in size"

-04.contraction /kənˈtræktaɪl/
+04.contraction /kənˈtrækʃn/

-[n] Muscle contraction is **the tightening, shortening, or lengthening of muscles when you do some activity**.  "the process in which a muscle becomes or is made shorter and tighter"
+[n] Muscle contraction is **the tightening, shortening, or lengthening of muscles when you do some activity**. /The rope is generally preferred by those looking to maximize the **mind-muscle connection** and the end-range contraction of the lats.

+"the process in which a muscle becomes or is made shorter and tighter"

 [n] The sudden contraction of the markets left them with a lot of unwanted stock."the process of becoming smaller"